3 Days in Seville | Itinerary + TOP Things to do

 Option #2 - Half or Full Day in Cordoba

-There are plenty of tours you could join, but in all honestly, a day trip to Cordoba is an easy one to do on your own as you can get there by train.
+There are plenty of tours you could join, but in all honesty, a day trip to Cordoba is an easy one to do on your own since you can get there by train.

 The high-speed Renfe train will take you to the charming town of Cordoba in less than 45 minutes.